-Beginning over 50 years ago as the legislatively mandated Institute of Marine Science, the former School of Fisheries and Ocean Sciences was created in 1987 to unify the many state-wide academic and research programs in fisheries and ocean sciences across the University of Alaska system.
+Beginning over 50 years ago as the legislatively mandated Institute of Marine Science, the School of Fisheries and Ocean Sciences was created in 1987 to unify the many state-wide academic and research programs in fisheries and ocean sciences across the University of Alaska system.
 The School developed into a regional and world-class research center, built strong graduate and undergraduate education programs and provided outstanding service to the State and the nation.
 While it has a strong focus on Arctic issues, faculty and students work worldwide, from Antarctica to Greenland and from coastal to deep ocean regions.

-Building on that momentum, the recent transformation to the College of Fisheries and Ocean Sciences (CFOS) in 2016 is the result of our growing student body and expansion of degree programs; the number of faculty, researchers and staff; our major funded research programs; and the national responsibility of operating the global class research vessel Sikuliaq.
+Building on that momentum, the transformation to the College of Fisheries and Ocean Sciences (CFOS) in 2016 was the result of our growing student body and expansion of degree programs; the number of faculty, researchers and staff; our major funded research programs; and the national responsibility of operating the global class research vessel Sikuliaq.

 The new College operating structure consists of departments, chairs and an organized research unit, the Institute of Marine Science.
 This structure streamlines internal operations and reduces costs, while emphasizing our combined academic and research strengths, competitiveness, and global leadership in addressing the most pressing issues in fisheries, marine science, and changes in the Arctic.
 The College has grown to be one of the largest and most geographically diverse academic and research organizations in the State of Alaska.
 From Nome to Kethcikan and Fairbanks to Unalaska, our footprint includes a dozen locations serving students, local communities and the fishing industry throughout Alaska and the nation.